revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 </details>

 ---
-16. Jack is trying the polymorphism concept in his code for the first time, he remembered something about method overriding and is able to create one method, as Parent class "Animal", named as "leg()" and has given the implementation of leg() method.
-He also created one more class named as "Human" which inherited the Base class Animal.
+16. Jack is trying the polymorphism concept in his code for the first time, he remembered something about method overriding and is able to create one method, in Parent class `Animal`, named as "leg()" and has given the implementation of leg() method.
+He also created one more class named as `Human` which inherited the Base class Animal.
 But he forgets what to write in Human class to complete the concept of method overriding and how to create an object of that class.
 Help Jack in solving his problem, and you have to create a leg() method in Human class which prints "Humans have legs" and create an object for the Human class to call leg() method.
 Given below has some code written, and write your logic in the spaces provided.
 ```python3
 class Animal: